ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ## Releases (Newest to Oldest)

-## Listonomicon v10.5 CatDude Edition (WIP)
+## Listonomicon v10.4.1 CatDude Edition (WIP)

 More cleanup of the patch consolidation from 10.4.
 This is mostly about making the same changes easier to find and audit, not a promise that every conflicting stat entry is fixed.

 Save safe?
-Unknown.
-Assume no until this build has been tested in game.
+Yes from 10.4 probably.

 1. Folded DeGreaser into ListoPatches and removed the separate DeGreaser folder/meta file.
 Its stat entries, localization, treasure tables, and 31 RootTemplate nodes were moved into ListoPatches.
-The `DeGreaser_` names on some items are still their actual identifiers; deleting the standalone folder did not rename those items.
 2. Reorganized the main ListoPatches Stats/Generated/Data folder by entry type: `LP_Armor`, `LP_Characters`, `LP_Interrupts`, `LP_Objects`, `LP_Passives`, `LP_Spells`, `LP_Statuses`, and `LP_Weapons`.
 That's 2,247 entries total: 2,046 that were already in ListoPatches and 201 from DeGreaser.
-Character entries from ListoPatches kept their existing order, with the DeGreaser entries added afterward and source-file comments to help trace where things came from.
-Duplicate stat definitions are next to each other for review, not silently decided for you.
-Yes, I really did have this many one-off files.
-3. Merged DeGreaser's English localization into both ListoPatches localization formats.
-The `.xml` and `.loca.xml` have the same 3,303 unique IDs.
-Added 23 new IDs and discarded three empty entries that had no contentuid *or* text.
-Of the 17 IDs where both mods had different strings, four now use DeGreaser's wording and 13 keep ListoPatches' wording.
-I picked those four deliberately after reviewing the actual strings.
-4. Combined 13 repeated `new treasuretable` definitions so their later subtables sit under the original definition without another `new treasuretable` or `CanMerge`.
-I then went through repeated item listings by hand and removed the ones I didn't want while leaving the intentional ones.
-The current main TreasureTable has 161 uniquely named table definitions.
-5. Moved active TreasureTable contents from Freja StyleNDye, More Better Scimitars, and Sharblood into ListoPatches' main TreasureTable.
-Their old files now contain `//nope//`; the empty/comment-only TreasureTable files in other Public folders were left alone.
-I subsequently cleaned up the overlapping tables in the main file, including removing the Freja dye-chest table rather than leaving a second `DEN_Entrance_Trade` definition.
-6. File-level checks confirmed that the moved stat entries survived the consolidation, the merged RootTemplates XML parses, and both localization files match.
-BG3 has not verified any of that for us yet, so report anything that fails in the actual game.
+Tons and tons and tons of 1-off/single use/hotfix files were eliminated so that CatDude55 can have a much easier time finding things to fix.
+3. Merged DeGreaser's localization with ListoPatches and fixed a bunch of duplicates, typos, and errors.
+4. Combined all of the ListoPatches treasuretables into one mega file so there aren't multiple entries for the same treasure table.
+Did you know Listo adds/moves loot to 161+ "unique" locations?

-## Listonomicon v10.4 CatDude Edition (WIP)
+## Listonomicon v10.4 CatDude Edition

 Skipping a lot of numbers internally due to testing/changes not reflected in changelog.
 Sorry.